MuktarGoni1/Lana-Ai/frontend/README.md

 See `lib/env.ts` for validation and helpful warnings in development.

+## Supabase Table Setup

+To set up the required tables for user activity tracking:

+1. Navigate to the `frontend` directory
+2. Run `npm run supabase:setup` to get instructions for creating the tables
+3. Run `npm run supabase:verify` to verify the tables were created

+Alternatively, you can manually run the SQL files in the Supabase dashboard:
+- `backend/migrations/versions/001_create_user_events_table.sql`
+- `backend/migrations/versions/002_add_learning_profile_to_users.sql`

+See `scripts/README.md` for more details.

 ## Auth & Routing

 - Centralized auth gating with role-based redirects is handled in `middleware.ts`.